Indian shares open lower on losses in Reliance; Fed meeting eyed

-In Mumbai trading, Reliance Industries Ltd (RELI.NS), HDFC Bank Ltd (HDBK.NS) and ICICI Bank Ltd (ICBK.NS) were the top drags on the Nifty 50, shedding between 0.4% and 0.6%.
+In Mumbai trading, Reliance Industries Ltd, HDFC Bank Ltd and ICICI Bank Ltd were the top drags on the Nifty 50, shedding between 0.4% and 0.6%.
 Shares of Reliance have gained in the last five trading sessions out of eight.

-The Nifty Bank Index (.NSEBANK) and the Nifty Private Bank Index (.NIFPVTBNK) have so far risen more than 0.60% this week.
+The Nifty Bank Index and the Nifty Private Bank Index have so far risen more than 0.60% this week.

 In the broader Asian market, shares were subdued on Wednesday, with investors looking to a much-anticipated Federal Reserve policy meeting to see if the central bank would signal any change to the U.S. monetary policy outlook.